A short course on positive solutions of systems of ODEs via fixed point index: On this short course

+These notes were used for a mini-course delivered during the Workshop ``Differential Equations and Applications'' held at the Campus of Ourense of the University of Vigo (Spain) in June 2016.
+A shorter version of this course was previously given to doctoral students in Santiago De Compostela (Spain) in May 2013 and September 2014 and in Ruse (Bulgaria) in September 2013, within the framework of the Erasmus+ program.

+This short course is meant for doctoral students and young researchers interested in the application of topological methods to the solvability of differential and integral equations.

-We shall firstly study the existence of one positive solution of a model problem for one equation via the classical Krasnosel'ski\u\i{} fixed-point theorem.
-Secondly we investigate how to handle this problem via the fixed point index theory for compact maps.
-Finally, we illustrate how this approach can be tailored in order to deal with non-trivial solutions for systems of ODEs subject to local boundary conditions.
+The notes are organized as follows.
+In Chapter~\ref{claskras} we discuss the existence of one positive solution of a model problem (a simple second order ODE with Dirichlet boundary conditions) via the classical Krasnosel'ski\u\i{} fixed-point theorem.
+In Chapter~\ref{fpin} we illustrate how to prove existence and multiplicity results for the model problem via the fixed point index theory for compact maps.
+We also provide, by means of elementary arguments, some non-existence results.
+In Chapter~\ref{secsyst} we show how the approach developed for one equation can be tailored in order to deal with the existence and multiplicity of non-negative solutions for systems of ODEs subject to local boundary conditions.
+In Chapter~\ref{mgenbcs} we discuss the case of more general boundary conditions, focusing on a three-point problem and on nonlinear boundary conditions.
+In Chapter~\ref{radsolpdes} we briefly illustrate how to adapt the theory in order to deal with the existence of radial solutions of some systems of elliptic PDEs subject to local and nonlocal boundary conditions in the case of annular or exterior domains.